Austria

 With the Stubai Guest Card, you get a discount on any of the 3 public ice rinks!
 All three locations offer ice skate rentals for a small fee if you don’t have your own, and have various times available.
 There are 2 rink options, one in Fulpmes, and the other in Neustift which cost 5 euros and 4 euros respectively (in addition to the rental cost).

-The only natural (outdoor on frozen water) option is the southernmost, at Klaus Äuele, which is totally free to use!
-This location also hosts family-friendly ‘Winter Hiking Nights‘ events throughout the winter season, where ice sculptors, dog sleds, curling equipment, and local foods are set up after 7:00 pm to enjoy a night in the winter forest!
+The only natural (outdoor on frozen water) option is the southernmost, at Klaus Äuele, which is free to use!
+This location also hosts family-friendly ‘Winter in Austria Hiking Nights‘ events throughout the winter season, where ice sculptors, dog sleds, curling equipment, and local foods are set up after 7:00 pm to enjoy a night in the winter forest!

 For information on future events, follow @stubai_tirol on social media!